Metrological/eslint-config-maf/README.md

   ui.AutoStart - remove from SDK
   com.metrological.ui.Horizon
+- discuss what to do with new rules when added?
+- discuss auto-fix enable on SDK?
+- discuss all other open rules in eslint-config-metrological
 - remove maf logs, remove nl.nl strings errors
 - release to public maf-sdk, combined with servicemail!!! - come up with persistent solution for this.